 At that victory party, as if to settle our suspicions once and for all on where his ideas were being formed, he called for a Great Reset of city government, using founder of the World Economic Forum, Klaus Schwab’s, infamous phrase.

 Perhaps as the tables are turned on police officers themselves, we can now as a society truly face the dystopian possibilities of the world we are building.
-In order for there to be strength in unity, though, there has to be true justice and reform within law enforcement agencies, and accountability for crimes committed by police officers.
-Otherwise the institution will have no moral standing.
+In order for there to be strength in unity, though, there has to be true justice and reform within law enforcement agencies.
+Anything holding this back is bad for the institution itself, which will be stripped of any moral standing.
 The call to get rid of police departments altogether will gain more steam.
 As outlandish and revolutionary as this demand sounds, it is not inconceivable that it could be allowed to happen as a way to usher in an even more all-encompassing system of AI-led surveillance and control.

 Unfortunately, this underlying technology that is shaping our future is moving so fast, nobody can really make sense of it in time enough for it to matter.
 And I am posting these thoughts after all the voting has been done.